 Students who 'opt-out' of the Core Curriculum will not be eligible to obtain a Medical Physics M.S. degree from UW-Madison and will be directly enrolled into the doctoral program.
 They must complete at least 24 credits of the coursework (not including research credits or independent study) from Medical Physics courses (either as the home program or cross-listed), and must complete at least 42 credits of coursework, other than research (MP990) and journal club (MP900) (credit for waived Medical Physics courses can apply to this 42-credit minimum).
-Students who 'opt out' must pass the oral qualifying examination, based on the core Medical Physics courses and an advanced course in Medical Physics.
+Students who 'opt out' must pass the oral qualifying examination, based on a minimum of 4 core UW-Madison Medical Physics courses and an advanced UW-Madison course in Medical Physics.